Automated Vehicles (AVs) use

 technologies working in conjunction (such as in Tesla's autopilot mode).
 It is

-Levels 3 through 5 where the Office of Innovation is focusing its attention.
+Levels 3 through 5 where the Office of Innovative Funding is focusing its attention.

 Oregon's Task Force on Autonomous Vehicles